For local offer newsletter click here.

 - Most children with SEND are supported through the regular opportunities provided to all children – high quality teaching, excellent play opportunities and supportive and empathetic staff who want to listen to your child

 - Some children do find the social and emotional aspects of school life to be more difficult than others – for them.
-We have an excellent Learning Mentoring service in place, run by Angela Exley, as mentioned above.
-Angela provides individual and group-based support covering areas such as self-esteem/confidence, social skills and making friends, anger management, coping skills and learning to relax and so on;
+We have an excellent Mentoring service in place, run by Naomi Palmer, as mentioned above.
+Naomi provides individual and group-based support covering areas such as self-esteem/confidence, social skills and making friends, anger management, coping skills and learning to relax and so on;

-- Our Parent Liaisons Lead, Pippa Beazley ensures that communication between staff and parents runs smoothly, and has a pastoral role when it comes to supporting parents with specific concerns.
+- Mrs Palmer also acts as the Parent Liaisons Lead and ensures that communication between staff and parents runs smoothly, and has a pastoral role when it comes to supporting parents with specific concerns.

 How is behaviour managed?